 M-AAA supported regional community art through the Community Mural Project.
 In six communities in the states we serve, murals were created to document a community’s history and start an ongoing conversation on how community art can influence a community.

 In October 2013, the final community mural, in Hastings, NE, was dedicated.Overview

 Communities were chosen through a competitive application process.
 Partial funding was provided by M-AAA and that state's arts agency, and each community was responsible for the balance of the funds required.

 For each community mural project, artist Dave Loewenstein of Lawrence, KS, was the lead artist.
 Apprentices were hired to assist him.
 The local community was engaged through public discussions on mural themes, often based an a community's history and how that history would influence the community's future.

 After the design was stenciled onto the mural wall, community members painted the design.
 The mural team completed the mural by doing the detail work and any painting that had to be performed on a lift.

-, which has documented the process and progress of all six of the community murals.Mural TimelinesMural Documentary
+, where Loewenstein documented the process and progress of all six of the community murals, continues to publish articles on the communities and individuals who participated in the project.Mural TimelinesMural Documentary